-A CLG is a company which does not have a share capital and where the member's liability is limited by its constitution to such amount the members undertake to contribute to the assets of the company in the event of it being would up15.
-A CLG is required to have a minimum of 2 directors, it is required to hold AGM's and a CLG that is not a credit institution or an insurance undertaking may avail of audit exemption if they satisfy the conditions specified16.
+A CLG is a company which does not have a share capital and where the member's liability is limited by its constitution to such amount the members undertake to contribute to the assets of the company in the event of it being would up16.
+A CLG is required to: have a minimum of 2 directors; hold AGM's and a CLG that is not a credit institution or an insurance undertaking may avail of audit exemption provided it satisfy the conditions specified17.